shivamMg/trie/README.md

 ### Demo

-Auto-completion demo can be tried at [shivamMg.github.io/trie](https://shivammg.github.io/trie/).
+A WebAssembly demo can be tried at [shivamMg.github.io/trie](https://shivammg.github.io/trie/).

 ### Features